jawrainey/dotfiles/README.md

->My configuration files for vim, bash, tint2, and conky.
+>My configuration files for vim, and bash.